Njorogetracy/foodies-corner/README.md

 ### Sign-up!
 - Includes a form where users can sign up for the workshops
-- Includes map with directions to the workshop location
+- Includes a map with directions to the workshop location
 - Once form is filled and submitted, the user is directed to a thankyou page

 ![sign-up](documentation/readme-images/signup-page.png)